Burns Air Force Station: History

 The 634th Radar Squadron (SAGE) was inactivated at Burns AFS on 30 September 1970 as a result of budget restrictions, and the general phase down of air defense radar stations.
 The squadron was later re-activated in 1972 at Lake Charles AFS, Louisiana.

+Circa 1974, the Burns Union High School District acquired the Burns Air Force Station properties, but later returned them to the federal government.
+The district had planned to have career development services for region students and housing for students.
+Controversy ensued when the federal government found that the returned property had deteriorated.

 Today, what was Burns Air Force Station is abandoned.
 The site buildings stand deteriorated and heavily vandalized.
 It appears as a ghost town on top of the butte.

 As of about 2005 the building have been removed and the US Government came in and removed hazardous materials from the site.
 Only the foundations remain and one concrete block building.
-Last visit was in 2013.
+The last visit was in 2013.